irxum/irxum.sample.work/main.md

 I contributed to this work while I was with [Spectrasensors](https://www.spectrasensors.com), a laser-based instrumentation company.

 [Nanoscale Calorimetry of Isolated Polyethylene Single Crystals](http://allen.matse.illinois.edu/pdf/allen_jpsb_060101.pdf)
-I was the first author in this published article in the Journal of Polymer Science Part B: Polymer Physics.
+I was the first author in this published article in the _Journal of Polymer Science Part B: Polymer Physics_.